Frequently Asked Questions

 Q. Can I download online a service manual or owners handbook for my Kawasaki?

-No, but the genuine service manual or owners manual are available as a part for most models through all authorised Kawasaki dealerships.
+No, but genuine service manual or owners manual are available as a part for most models through all authorised Kawasaki dealerships.

 Q. I’ve lost my key!
 What do I do?